mit-dci/lit/WALKTHROUGH.md

 2017-01-09 Lit sortof works on testnet.
 There are known bugs / omissions / errors, and also unknown ones!
 Reporting bugs / crashes is helpful, and fixing them is even more helpful.

+2018-06-12 Updated to use new addresses and command formats.
+Lit also works much better than it did in the above note.

 ## Lit 0.0 Walkthrough

 This walkthrough is to set people up who want to send payments over channels on a test network.
 If you haven't already, make sure to go to the [README](./README.md) for setup instructions.